HSellappan/LightSoundMemoryGame/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 Some questions I had regarding web development was that how would libraries such as React JS further improve my website?
-Is the DOM a hidden internal structure that edits HTML code?
 How do frameworks play a role within websites?
-Does AWS simply host websites, or does it do more?
 How important is SQL to web development?
+How many libraries does it take to create a website suitable for companies and other organizations?
+How are libraries and frameworks created?
-Can a programming language substitute in for JavaScript or is that the only language with the ability to add functionality to a website?
-Doe web development consist of both front-end and back-end or either or?
+Does web development consist of both front-end and back-end or either or?
+How can Python be used for back-end development?
-What languages are used in the back end of web development?
+Is C or C++ widely used in back-end development?
+Are languages like R used in back-end developmennt or are they avoided in favor of more well known languages?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)